Hüseyin Atıcı

 Hüseyin Atıcı (born 3 May 1986) is a Turkish track and field athlete competing in shot put.
 The 188 cm tall athlete at 118 kg is a member of Fenerbahçe Athletics, where he is coached by Dimitar Georgiov Mindov.

+Career

 He qualified for participation in shot put event at the 2012 Summer Olympics, but did not reach the final round.
 At the 2013 Islamic Solidarity Games held in Palembang, Indonesia, Atıcı won the bronze medal.